HROlive/Applications-of-AI-for-Anomaly-Detection/README.md

 <a name="certificate"></a>
 ## Certificate

-The certificate for the workshop can be found bellow:
+The certificate for the workshop can be found below:

 ["Applications of AI for Anomaly Detection" - NVIDIA Deep Learning Institute](https://courses.nvidia.com/certificates/c305381affbb4f24871efb457e0da091/) (Issued On: March 2023)